 Students must demonstrate performance at proficient level or above on the Keystone Algebra 1, Literature, and Biology exams.
-If students do not meet proficiency on these state exams, they must show proficiency on a local assessment aligned with academic standards.
+If students do not meet proficiency on these state exams, they must use another pathway to graduation as provided by Act 158.
 Students who do not meet this requirement will not be eligible to graduate and cannot participate in senior activities.